 - 1. That each church strives toward the goal of employing its lead pastor on a full-time basis. - 2.
-That our churches be guided in setting the lead pastor's minimum cash salary by the following formula: 20 percent of the amount Raised for All Purposes up to \$100,000 + 7 percent of the excess above \$100,000. - 3.
+For reference, the total salary and benefits package for church staff (pastoral and support) is suggested to be no more than 45-50% of Total Income in Operational Budget. - 3.
+That our churches be guided in setting the lead pastor's minimum cash salary by the following formula: 20 percent of the amount "Raised for All Purposes" up to \$100,000 + 7 percent of the excess above \$100,000. - 4.
 Consideration should be given that compensation should reflect the pastor's position within the local church and within the community.
-Compensation should also reflect the length of experience, level of education, demonstration of capability, productivity, length of service, and level of successful leadership in the management of the local church. - 4.
+Compensation should also reflect the length of experience, level of education, demonstration of capability, productivity, length of service, and level of successful leadership in the management of the local church. - 5.
 That church boards review pastor and pastoral staff compensation at least once a year with consideration given to both (1) merit increase, and (2) increase for cost of living.
 It is important to note that failure to provide a cost-of-living increase to the pastor actually results in a salary reduction equal to the inflation experienced during the year in question.
-This is why cost-of-living and merit increases should be simultaneously considered. - a.
+This is why cost-of-living and merit increases should be simultaneously considered.

+- a.
 The total package, salary and benefits such as housing allowance, insurance and social security (self-employment tax), should be analyzed. - b.
-If this analysis shows that an increase is needed, especially in the area of salary, that a two-to-five year plan of raises and/or benefit increases be instituted to bring the total compensation package to a suitable level. - c.
-Church boards are encouraged to look beyond current resources and ask themselves, "if the finances were not a restriction, what should our pastor and staff be making?", and then establish their financial goals.
+If this analysis shows that an increase is needed, especially in the area of salary, that a two-to-five year plan of raises and/or benefit increases may be instituted to bring the total compensation package to a suitable level.

-The local church board secretary shall notify the district leadership of any increase/decrease given to the pastoral staff.
+The local church board secretary shall notify the district office of any decrease in any pastor's compensation-including the reasons for the decrease in salary.

-5. That each church provides housing for all full-time pastoral staff.
-Realizing that a home is one element of retirement, we encourage churches to adopt one of the following options: Option One - Establishment by the church board of a monthly housing allowance.
-To implement the housing allowance method, we recommend consideration for the following guidelines:

-- a.
-The following items should be included in the calculations: - (1) Mortgage payment - (2) Insurance - (3) Utilities - (4) Property taxes - Note: This must all be done in conformity with Internal Revenue Service regulations. - b.
+- 6. That each church provides housing for all full-time pastoral staff.
+Realizing that a home is one element of retirement, we encourage churches to adopt one of the following options: - Option One Establishment by the church board of a monthly housing allowance.
+To implement the housing allowance method, we recommend consideration for the following guidelines: - a.
+The following items should be included in the calculations: - (1) Mortgage payment - (2) Insurance - (3) Utilities - (4) Property taxes - b.
 Provide for assistance with down payment and closing costs.
-Government regulations allow for no-interest loans to be made. - c.
+Government regulations may allow for no-interest loans to be made.
+Please check with your particular state. - c.
 Funding possibilities to enable a church to change from providing a parsonage to providing a housing allowance include: - (1) The sale of the present parsonage(s) (refer to Manual paragraph 104) and the investment of the proceeds from the sale in an investment fund to generate revenue for the housing allowance. - (2) The pastor may want to buy the parsonage.
 If so, the church can establish the Housing allowance, the pastor obtains a loan; the church invests the proceeds and pays the housing allowance to the pastor, who in turn pays the mortgage payments.